Smartphone-Companions/Smartphone-Companions-Website/site/content/companions/confusion.md

 ---
-title: Confusion
+title: Mistarget
 date: 2016-12-17T15:04:10.000Z
-description: Put your phone in this whispering station if you are afraid of big companies spying on you
+description: Is your phone spying on you?
+Mistarget is here to tell you.
 instructions:
   steps:
     - image: img/DSC_5781.jpg